hhandika/segul/README.md

 2. Concatenating alignments with partition settings.
 3. Converting alignments to different formats.
 4. Converting partition formats.
-5. Converting DNA sequences to amino acid sequences
+5. Extracting sequences from a collection of alignments based on user-defined IDs (include regular expression support).
-6. Extracting sequences from a collection of alignments based on user-defined IDs (include regular expression support).
+6. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
-7. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
+7. Getting sample IDs from a collection of alignments.
-8. Getting sample IDs from a collection of alignments.
+8. Mapping sample distribution in a collection of alignments.
-9. Mapping sample distribution in a collection of alignments.
+9. Batch renaming sequence IDs.
-10. Batch renaming sequence IDs.
+10. Splitting alignments by partitions.
-11. Splitting alignments by partitions.
+11. Translating DNA sequences to amino acid sequences

 Supported sequence formats: